-Find a sense of peace and tranquility at Stoneywell this winter.
+Find a sense of peace and tranquility at Stoneywell during winter.
 The SSSI (Site of Specific Scientific Interest) woodland is a particularly relaxing spot as though the trees themselves are taking a break and storing up their energy to get ready for a busy springtime.

 During the winter months, the woodland becomes a blank canvas as the bracken dies down and the leaves are strewn across the paths.
 Stand in awe of the majestic tree top canopy; and see if you can spot the Sessile and Pendunculate Oak, Silver Birch, Beech, Larch, Sweet Chestnut, Rowan and Sycamore.
 Whilst looking, make sure you keep your eye out for a squirrel drey or rook nest; these will be piles of sticks and leaves wedged into branches and might even have an occupant if you're lucky and quiet enough.